corneliusdavid/LockBox-2.08/README.md

 NOTE: Version 2.07 was the last stable version commercially sold by TurboPower and was made for Delphi 7.
 This is version 2.08 which was a beta version to support up through Delphi 2009 (originally code-named tiburon).
 I've found it to work well and have used it with Delphi 2010 for quite some time.
 I recently added Delphi XE packages.
 For support of newer versions of Delphi, see the list below.

+UPDATE: Added support for Delphi 10 Seattle and it worked.
+I may go back and add other XE* version support...

 For more current versions of Lockbox and for 64-bit support, see the following repositories:

 * [Jarto Lockbox2](https://github.com/jarto/lockbox2)